-*Contact the Business Office at your campus
+Once you have gotten your verification email contact the Business Office at your campus

 Do not make corrections on your FAFSA unless you have been selected for verification and wish to use the FAFSA IRS Data Retrieval option if eligible on the FAFSA.
-Making changes on your FAFSA increases your chance of being selected to verify the information on the FAFSA and delays the application process and verification does as well.
+Making changes on your FAFSA increases your chance of being selected to verify the information on the FAFSA and could delay the application process and verification does as well.